 How can terms (proofs) built using different axioms interact with each other?

-APLL, an automated prover for linear logic designed and implemented by me years ago.
+Take a look at APLL, an automated prover for linear logic designed and implemented by me.

-My brother is a freelance illustrator, check out his works here.
+My brother is a freelance image maker, check out his works here.

 Publications & preprints